cyber-curiosity/W202-Final/README.md

 -  Look at influence on cryptocurrency - https://www.parity.io/blog/why-libp2p

-It's not a direct trnaslation, but it is similar to this prompt from the project's list:
+It's not a direct correlation, but it is similar to this prompt from the project's list:

 - *Hybrid DHEC and PQ Key Exchange:*